mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 But from a game developer point of view, all this complexity seems like dead weight, when STUN, ICE and TURN are completely completely unnecessary to communicate with dedicated servers, which have public IPs.

-> <b>"I feel what is needed is an UDP version of WebSockets.
+> <b>"I feel what is needed is a UDP version of WebSockets.
 That's all I wish we had."</b>
 > Matheus Valadares, creator of agar.io

 In short, game developers appreciate simplicity and desire a "WebSockets for UDP"-like approach over the complexity of WebRTC.